solutious/solutious.github.com/README.md

 ## Add Post

-Make a new file under `_posts`.
+Make a new file under `blog/_posts`.
 Copy the filename syntax and YAML content from another post.
 Then build the site.
 That's it!

 ## Templating